liferay/liferay-docs/develop/tutorials/articles/02-from-liferay-6-to-liferay-7/08-optimizing-existing-plugins-for-liferay-7/00-modularizing-an-existing-portlet-intro.markdown

 ## Converting Your Application's Service Builder API and Implementation [](id=converting-your-applications-service-builder-api-and-implementation)

-In this section, you'll learn about converting a Liferay 6 Service Builder application to a Liferay 7 style application.
+In this section, you'll learn about converting a Liferay 6 Service Builder application to a @product@ 7 style application.
 In the previous section, you learned how to generate your implementation and API modules.
 If you haven't yet run the `servicebuilder` blade command outlined in step 2 of the previous section, run it now.
 The API module holds your application's Service Builder